 Wrist & Hand Guards:

-I know many PF cyclists and I’m the only one who wears wrist guards.
-My logic with protective equipment as a Penny-Farthing rider who cycles it daily on busy roads is that no matter how careful and skilled I might be, I have no control over random motorists who might mow me down.
-If you dump on tar from 5 feet you could really hammer your hands & wrists.
+I know many PF cyclists, and I’m the only one who wears wrist guards.
+My logic with protective equipment as a cyclist who rides a Penny-Farthing almost daily on busy roads is that no matter how careful and skilled I might be, I have no control over random motorists who might strike me or cause me to wreck.
+If you dump on tar from 5 feet you could really hammer your hands & wrists bracing for a fall.
+Break your hands and wrists, you’re probably facing 6 months on the bench- at least.
 These wrist guards are not very cumbersome and don’t restrict hand movement.
-They are however a bit pricey, but if you smash your hands up, you’ll be off of work for a long, long time- which will exceed the cost of the hand/wrist guards.
-If you don’t wear these then you are just gambling that a motorist will not strike you which I can tell you is a gamble that you’ll lose at some point if you cycle on the roads long enough.
-I sourced the wrist & hand guards pictured at right HERE:
+However they are a bit pricey.
+But if you smash your hands up, you’ll be off of work for a long, LONG time, the cost of which will exceed the cost of the hand/wrist guards.
+Wrist guards are not terribly cumbersome and I don’t even notice them cycling anymore.
+It’s a no-effort solution that could save you from a serious injury so no real downside to wearing them but HUGE upside.

 Fox Titan Jacket: